gSchool/DNA-release-2/02-Phase-1/05-understanding-tech-role.md

 ##### !question

-From this lesson, what information will be most impactful in your current role
+From this lesson, what information will be most impactful in your current role:

+_There is no correct answer, this is your opinion._

 ##### !end-question